tylerlrhodes/blog2/content/posts/Ansible-Terraform-AWS-and-Clojure.md

 Now onto the next learning adventure, which is using Ansible to deploy even more buzzwords onto your EC2 instance automatically.

+## Deploy Buzzwords with Ansible

+So now that we have a dev environment that we can easily turn on and off again, we need to be able to setup the software on that server.

+Now I've decided to use Ansible for this, and I like to think that I made a good decision to do so, because I don't need a management server to do anything and when I started playing with all of this it worked basically right away.

+That said, there isn't an \*official\* Ansible provider for Terraform, and I guess there are for some other configuration/deployment technologies, but whatever, because so far it works and this is my blog I can do what I want to.

+The thing with Ansible is that you need to do your deployment/managment things from a non-Windows operating system.
+Not a big deal really, and there are ways to do it from Windows with WSL or whatever, but just a heads up.

+Ansible is for the configuration of software on the systems, like Terraform is for the configuration of infrastructure on the cloud.

+By defining "playbooks", which are basically YAML files with tasks to be run on different hosts, Ansible lets you automate the deployment and configuration of software.
+Actually, you can do other stuff like automate your network switches and things like that as well.

+The dev server (and production too basically) needs a few things to be installed and configured to host our application.

+It's going to need:

+* nginx
+* Java Runtime
+* SSL certificate
+* configuration changes for nginx
+* configuration to start the web app (it's a java program basically)